Occupational Ther., OTD

 Undergraduate seniors who rank in the top 10% of the School of Health Professions, and graduate students nearing completion of their degree who rank in the top 10% of their class, are nominated for membership in the University of Kansas Chapter of Phi Kappa Phi.
 This honor society recognizes academically outstanding students and initiates new members each year in a formal ceremony in the spring semester.

-Current students and faculty in the School of Health Professions are invited to submit nominations for "The Stata Norton Distinguished Teaching Award."
+Current students and faculty in the School of Health Professions are invited to submit nominations for the Stata Norton Distinguished Teaching Award.
 Letters of nomination are requested in early spring.
 Students who will not be on campus during the spring semester may submit their nominations early to the Office of the Dean.
-Call Moffett Ferguson (extension 8-5275) for details.
+Please contact the Office of the Dean for details.

 The Health Professions Alumni Association was established in 1982 to promote and maintain the high quality of professional expertise of its members, to provide opportunities for the exchange of ideas, new theories and techniques affecting the members and to promote the education and fellowship among the graduates and former students of the School of Health Professions at the University of Kansas.

 Each year membership dues provide much-needed support for student scholarships.
 In 1991 the association established the James P. Cooney Leadership Award to recognize a graduate who has served as a leader in his/her program, profession, community and school.
 Meritorious students are nominated by faculty members.
 The association's board members review submissions and select an honoree annually.

 The purpose of the School of Health Professions Student Senate is to establish an organization representative of all students in the school.
 The senate facilitates student involvement by fostering interprofessional relationships and by providing a unified voice to promote a positive relationship and mutual respect among students, faculty, staff, and administration.

 As an entity run and led by students, the senate depends on the participation and efforts of students in the school.